emontzkajnl/plugins/custom-facebook-feed/README.txt

 **Please note:** This free Facebook plugin allows you to display text and links from Facebook posts.
 To display **photos, videos, comments,** and more, we offer a Pro version of the plugin.
 See the Pro Version section below for more information.

 ### Facebook Feed Features
-**NEW: Now Supports Facebook oEmbeds**
+**NEW: Now Supports oEmbeds**
-With WordPress removing support for Facebook oEmbeds, the plugin will now automatically power any Facebook embeds on your site preventing them from breaking.
+With WordPress removing support for Facebook and Instagram oEmbeds, the plugin will now automatically power these embeds on your site preventing them from breaking.
 No developer app required.

 **Super Simple to Set Up**
-One of our main priorities has always been to make our Facebook plugin as easy as possible to setup and use.
+One of our main priorities has always been to make our plugin as easy as possible to setup and use.
 Get up and running in less less than 1 minute with our signature quick setup - no Facebook Developer App required.

-**Display Feeds from Your Facebook Page or Facebook Group** Use the plugin to display Facebook feeds from a Facebook page or Facebook group that you are an admin of.
+**Display Feeds from Your Facebook Page or Group**
+Use the plugin to display feeds from a Facebook page or Facebook group that you are an admin of.

 **Completely Customizable**
 By default the Facebook feed will adopt the styles of your WordPress theme, but your feeds can be completely customized to look however you like using our visual feed customizer - with tons of options to customize every part of your Facebook posts and feed.

+**Elementor and Divi Ready**
+Custom Facebook Feeds has a built in Elementor and Divi block for easy page building.
+Simply launch your Elementor or Divi builder and find the related Custom Facebook Feed block in the sidebar like any other block.

 **SEO Friendly**
-The Facebook feed content is crawlable by search engines adding SEO value to your site, while other Facebook plugins embed the feed using iframes which are not crawlable.
+The feed content is crawlable by search engines adding SEO value to your site, while other Facebook plugins embed the feed using iframes which are not crawlable.

 **GDPR Compliant**
 Automatically integrates with many of the popular GDPR cookie consent plugins and includes a 1-click easy GDPR setting.

 **Responsive and Mobile Optimized**
-Facebook feed layouts look great on any screen size and in any container width.
+Feed layouts look great on any screen size and in any container width.

-**Unlimited Feeds from Unlimited Different Facebook Pages** We don't limit how many Facebook feeds you can display on your site.
-Just use the shortcode to embed as many Facebook feeds as you like into pages, posts or widgets anywhere on your site.
+**Unlimited Feeds from Unlimited Different Facebook Pages** We don't limit how many feeds you can display on your site.
+Just use the shortcode to embed as many feeds as you like into pages, posts or widgets anywhere on your site.

 **Built for Speed**
-Built-in caching means that your Facebook feeds load lightning fast.
-Set your own caching time - check for new Facebook posts every few seconds, minutes, hours or days.
+Built-in caching means that your feeds load lightning fast.
+Set your own caching time - check for new posts every few seconds, minutes, hours or days.
 You decide.

 **Like Box Widget and Visual Header**
 Include the official Facebook Like Box widget at the top or bottom of your Facebook feed and display a beautiful visual header with your Facebook page or Facebook group cover photo, profile picture, bio, and number of likes.